aldogutierrez/NetworkManagementToolkit/TCP.md

 - Such connections will automatically become reset if an attempt is made to send data in either direction

 - Does **NOT** belong to `ESTABLISHED`, `FIN-WAIT`, `CLOSE-WAIT`, `CLOSING`, `LAST-ACK`, `TIME-WAIT`

+## 17.1 What can it be used for?
+- `Helf-Open connections` are the first step into DoSing another machine

 # 18. What does the sequence number represent in TCP?